alexaranburu/AI-Forex-Assistant/README.md

 ![Image](/images/automate_1.PNG)
 ![Image](/images/automate_2.PNG)

 In appearance, the suggested flow seems to meet our requirements, but it is far from perfect.
 Do not get frustrated, you can always ask Copilot to suggest a different flow or you can have an iterative conversation with it in order improve your flow.
 After reviewing the connections, we are going to create the flow and start modifying it.
 We notice that the predict action does not allow to add AI models, so we tell Copilot to remove it and directly ask how we can add an action from AI Builder.
-After following the instructions of Copilot, the flow should look like this:
+After following the suggested instructions of Copilot, the flow should look like this:

 ![Image](/images/automate_3.PNG)
 <br><br>